MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

     train, test = df.randomSplit([0.85, 0.15], seed=1)
     ```

-1. Add a featurizer to convert features into a vector.
+1. Add a featurizer to convert features into vectors.

     ```python
     from pyspark.ml.feature import VectorAssembler